 But there are times when being to frugal with your points will come back to bite you in the butt.
 If you’ve got the points and you want to go to the game, spend the points.

 Pro-tip: He who dies with the most points, does not win.
 Don’t pass over a once-in-a-lifetime opportunity because someone else has placed an arbitrary value to your points.

-Use your points when it makes you happy and bring you memories and experiences that will last a lifetime.
+Use your points when it makes you happy and brings you memories and experiences that will last a lifetime.
 (Okay, off my soapbox.)

 Get free flights by using your airline miles to fly to Cleveland and Chicago.

 I bet you’re thinking only anytime awards (the highest amount) are available.
-Thankfully, there’s actual saver awards available!
+Thankfully, there are actual saver awards available!
 So you could fly one-way for only 12,500 miles.

 Pro-tip: Two people fly for the price of 1 if you have the Southwest Companion Pass.

 You can stay for free when you redeem hotel points.